Important Terms & Conditions of Booking

 4 - 8 hour delay: £5

 8 - 12 hour delay: £10

 Coach Pick up

-All coach picks ups have a minimum number of 10 people.
-Your group must have over 10 people to guarantee a pick up from your chosen point.
+4.12 All coach picks ups have a minimum number of 12 people.
+Your group must have over 12 people to guarantee a pick up from your chosen point.
 It is the responsibility of the group leader to ensure they have stated the correct departure point at the time of booking.
 If you wish to change your pick up point within 56 days of departure you may be charged an admin fee of £20.
 If there are any queries that surround this please contact a member of the team at the time of booking.

-If you wish to meet your group near Dover/Folkestone, at the Stop 24 Services (Junction 11 for the M20, Stanford Intersection, Stanford, CT21 4BL), you must inform us at the time of booking.
+4.14 If you wish to meet your group near Dover/Folkestone, at a southern pick up option (to be determined 4 weeks prior to travel), you must inform us at the time of booking.
 A £10pp charge is payable for any person who wishes to be picked up here.
-If the pick up is requested after 23rd February there will be a one-off charge of £20pp.
+Pick-ups cannot be changed after the 25th January.

-7. If you change or cancel your booking.
+5. If you change or cancel your booking.

-Dates and Amount Payable
+5.2 Dates and Amount Payable

-Where you are unable to travel you can transfer your booking to another person, subject to the following:
+5.3 Where you are unable to travel you can transfer your booking to another person, subject to the following:

-b) your request must be accompanied by all original travel documents which you have received and the full name and address of the transferee.
+ii) Your request must be accompanied by all original travel documents which you have received and the full name and address of the transferee.

-c) The transferee must fulfil any conditions that apply to the booking
+iii) The transferee must fulfil any conditions that apply to the booking

 Both the transferor and transferee will be jointly and severally liable for payment of the holiday price and other associated expenses.
 Some airline carriers treat name changes as cancellations.
 Accordingly you may be required to pay for the cost of a new ticket.